TJEmsley/PiTFT-Button-Monitor/README.md

 X windows configured to boot to the PiTFT and rpi_power_switch enabled https://learn.adafruit.com/adafruit-pitft-28-inch-resistive-touchscreen-display-raspberry-pi/downloads?view=all#extras
 # Setup
-put PiTFT_Buttons.py.txt in the pi/home directory and rename it PiTFT_Buttons.py add the below lines to /etc/rc.local at the end of the file just before the exit 0 line
+put PiTFT_Buttons.py.txt in the pi/home directory and rename it PiTFT_Buttons.py

+Now add the below lines to /etc/rc.local at the end of the file just before the exit 0 line
   # launch the PiFTF button monitor
   python /home/pi/PiTFT_Buttons.py